rayhassan/calm-bp-objects/README.md

 # calm-bp-objects
 Create an S3 compliant Object Store via REST calls

-# Required input variables :
+# Required input variables

-objectstore_name: smartstore
+- objectstore_name: smartstore

-- name of objectstore.
+name of objectstore.

-infra_network: vlan.56
+- infra_network: vlan.56

-- name of infrastructure network, used to obtain network UUID reference.
+name of infrastructure network, used to obtain network UUID reference.

-client_network: vlan.64
+- client_network: vlan.64

-- name of client network, used to obtain network UUID reference.
+name of client network, used to obtain network UUID reference.

-cluster_name: SAFC
+- cluster_name: SAFC

-- underlying cluster infrastructure on which object store will be deployed, used to obtain cluster UUID reference.
+underlying cluster infrastructure on which object store will be deployed, used to obtain cluster UUID reference.

-infra_network_dns: 10.68.59.251
+- infra_network_dns: 10.68.59.251

-- DNS used for infrastructure network.
+DNS used for infrastructure network.

-infra_network_vip: 10.68.59.252
+- infra_network_vip: 10.68.59.252

-- VIP used to communictae across infrastructure network.
+VIP used to communicate across infrastructure network.

-access_network_ip1: 10.68.64.251
+- access_network_ip1: 10.68.64.251
-access_network_ip1: 10.68.64.252
+- access_network_ip1: 10.68.64.252
-access_network_ip1: 10.68.64.253
+- access_network_ip1: 10.68.64.253
-access_network_ip1: 10.68.64.254
+- access_network_ip1: 10.68.64.254

-- 4 IP addresses required for access network (don't have to be consecutive).
+4 IP addresses required for access network (don't have to be consecutive).

-vcpu_count: 10
+- vcpu_count: 10

-- Total number of vCPUs used by K8s cluster (minimum of 10 or a multiple of 10).
+Total number of vCPUs used by K8s cluster (minimum of 10 or a multiple of 10).

-total_memory_size_mib: 32768
+- total_memory_size_mib: 32768

-- total amount of RAM used by K8s cluster (min of 32GiB, or a multiple of 32GiB for every 10 vCPUs ie 30 vCPUs = 3 x 32 GiB RAM).
+total amount of RAM used by K8s cluster (min of 32GiB, or a multiple of 32GiB for every 10 vCPUs ie 30 vCPUs = 3 x 32 GiB RAM).

-total_capacity_gib: 5120
+- total_capacity_gib: 5120

-- total capacity of objectstore in GiB.
+total capacity of objectstore in GiB.

-domain_name: objects.nutanix.com
+- domain_name: objects.nutanix.com

-- required domainname.
+required domain name.